RainbowTalaxy/RoomTime/README.md

 ### Extend syntax supports

-With such rendering machenism, you can customize your rendering rule.
+With `Markdown` rendering mechanism, you can customize your rendering rule.

 For Example, if you want to highlight lines which starts with `$` sign, you can implement by steps below: